ManagedKube/devops-with-ai/README.md

 I interacted with it to make a few change and to debug an issue which ultimately was not an issue but a cloud/IaC issue, that the agent pointed out and told me how to fix it.

+## How to setup this repository

+### What Github Copilot subscription do you need?
+Github Copilot Plus

+### What files to copy to your new repository?
+??

+### How to setup the Pulumi backend state store?
+???

+### How to give permission to Github Actions to enact changes to your cloud?
+There are a few options:

+1. You can run the Github OIDC locally

+2. You can create static AWS Keys and give it to Github Actions to use temporarily while it creates the Github OIDC and then switch over to that

+## What makes a well defined Github Issue for the agent
+???